supaorg/supa/docs/proposals/store-ops.md

 // New table for operations
 export interface TreeOperations {
-  id?: number; // Auto-increment primary key
+  opId: string; // Use the existing operation ID as primary key (e.g., "123@some-uuid")
   spaceId: string; // Reference to the space
   treeId: string; // ID of the specific tree
   operation: VertexOperation; // The actual operation (union type: MoveVertex | SetVertexProperty)